bowejg/VX752KKBDB/juan-kimo.md

 Jack Bowen: Interesting.
 And like, what sort of queries do you put in there?
 Like, what kind of things you asking?

-Juan Kimo: So I haven't my use case of bars.
+Juan Kimo: So I haven't my use case so far.
 You know, I want to do some background on a particular oncology therapeutic.
 So you know, a curated set of articles, PDFs, and then made a project out of those.
 And then asking particular questions around, say, toxicity associated with the product.
 Efficacy associated with the drug questions like that, and going through, you know, the corpus of PDFs that were uploaded.

 Jack Bowen: Okay.
 And if you find something interesting, like, what do you do next?
 Do you use websites?

 Juan Kimo: Yeah, so I haven't hammered out the workflow for that yet.
 But certainly capturing those snippets, summaries.
-And, you know, I am a large, big obsidian user.
+And, you know, I am a large, big Obsidian user.
 So that's kind of like my repository of putting things and going from there.
 But I also imagine, I would maybe want to dive in further into the article and mark it up.
 And I use, for example, margin note, to do that gives me kind of a visual board of notes that are highlighted.
 It's just a highlighting app, there's no AI type features to it.
-So I'd use that in conjunction with Jamie,
+So I'd use that in conjunction with Genie,

 Jack Bowen: have you tried using the highlighting in our tool?

 Juan Kimo: Yeah, the thing I like, or that is missing is the kind of the, you get, like a mind map visual of your notes, okay.
-And you can do a quarter of a visual outline, and the individual cards or notes that you make, you know, you can collapse them down.
+And you can do a kind of a visual outline, and the individual cards or notes that you make, you know, you can collapse them down.
 Also, yeah, I think is kind of that visual that is really appealing.
 And then, you know, you can have multiple versions of papers open.
 And I think now with the new tab facility, I might be able to do that I haven't tested it out to where you have the same PDF, but you have one PDF that you can go say like for the references.
 So if you read in the paper, you see a reference you know, usually with just one PDF you got to click to the you know, the bottom of the page

 Jack Bowen: Yes.
 Yeah.
 Okay.
 I'm like yes, suppose next question is like what like, what do you like least about Genie?
 Like, what what's the what's the Yeah,